shangril/crero/README.md

 Apply previous steps 1-5

-1. download php-getid3/ from sourceforge.net (1.x version should always work) and put it at <INSTALL ROOT>/php-getid3
+1. download php-getid3/ from sourceforge.net (1.x version should always work) and put it at INSTALL ROOT/php-getid3

-2. put your audio in <INSTALL ROOT>/api/audio (same basename flac ogg mp3 with correct artist, album, title and comment tags)
+2. put your audio in INSTALL ROOT/api/audio (same basename flac ogg mp3 with correct artist, album, title and comment tags)

 3. update ''clewnapiurl'' to <your server>/<install path>/api/api.php and ''clewnaudiourl'' to <your server>/<install path>/api/audio/ (mind the trailing slash)